The Universal Periodic Review aims to improve the human rights situation in all countries and address human rights violations wherever they occur.

 - establishing a public online database of recommendations from the UN human rights system

-- an intention to use the UPR recommendations accepted by the government to inform the development of Australia's National Human Rights Action Plan.
+- an intention to use the recommendations of the Universal Periodic Review accepted by the government to inform the development of Australia's National Human Rights Action Plan.

-On 3 March 2011, the Attorney-General tabled the UN Draft Report in Parliament.
+On 3 March 2011, the UN Draft Report was tabled in Parliament.

 Australia's response to the review recommendations